microsoft/WindowsAppSDK/specs/AppLifecycle/Restart/restartApi.markdown

 ### Reunion Restart API components

-1. Expose a new function: **RegisterForRestart**, which allows any app to register itself for restart if it was running when a system update occurs or if an app hangs/crashes unexpectedly.
+1. Expose a new function: **RegisterForRestart**, which allows any app (win32/packaged win32, UWP, WinUI apps) to register itself for restart if it was running when a system update occurs or if an app hangs/crashes unexpectedly.

-    a.
-This is an existing Win32 API (RegisterApplicationRestart) which we want UWP parity with

-2. Expose a new function: **RequestRestartNow** function to enable any app to terminate and restart itself on command, and to provide an arbitrary command-line string for the restarted instance.
+2. Expose a new function: **RequestRestartNow** function to enable any app (win32/packaged win32, UWP, WinUI apps) to terminate and restart itself on command, and to provide an arbitrary command-line string for the restarted instance.

-    a.
-Mirror the functionality of an existing WinRT API (RequestRestartAsync) which we want to work with Win32, UWP applications + WinUI

 ## API